lindleyw/autonav/readme.txt

 		       thumb    -- Display the page's thumbnail
 		       title    -- Display the page's title
-		       siblings -- Display sibling pages (other children of parent) self     -- Include this page in siblings (normally excluded) list     -- Used with display="posts" for list, not table image    -- For posts, link to full-size of thumbnail instead of to post itself
+		       siblings -- Display sibling pages (other children of parent)
+		       		   NOTE: Always means siblings of CURRENT page. family   -- Display all children, grandchildren, etc. of page self     -- Include this page in siblings, or this page (normally the current page or post is excluded) list     -- Used with display="posts" for list, not table image    -- For posts, link to full-size of thumbnail instead of to post itself
+		       page     -- For attachments, link to attachment page nolink   -- Disables links entirely
 		     Example: display="list,thumb,excerpt"
      caption="x"     Adds a caption to the table.
 (First table only, see combine below) columns="4"     Displays 4 columns of images